 Explore the risks in the right panel.
 Click a resource to see the details of the failure.

 - Resource – The specific resource associated with your cloud connection; for example, a security group or database.
+Click the link to see details within the Resources page.

 - Region – The geographic region where this resource is located.